-Tanker Spills Recorded in 2021
+Tanker Spills Recorded in 2022

-Six oil spills over 7 tonnes were recorded from tanker incidents in 2021.
-This is a slight increase on 2020, but on a par with the average for the 2010s and a dramatic reduction from the numbers reported in earlier decades.
+Seven oil spills over 7 tonnes were recorded from tanker incidents in 2022.
+This brings the decade average to almost 6, which is on a par with the average for the 2010s and a dramatic reduction from the numbers reported in earlier decades.

-Only one of the six incidents in 2021 resulted in a spill greater than 700 tonnes (classified as a 'large' spill).
-This occurred in Asia in April and involved heavy crude oil.
-The five other incidents (classified as 'medium' spills) involved crude, slurry and non-persistent oils.
-Two of these incidents occurred in Africa, two in Asia and one in North America.
+Three of the seven incidents in 2022 resulted in spills greater than 700 tonnes (classified as 'large' spills).
+Two of these incidents occurred in Asia and one in Africa, resulting in the release of crude, bitumen and fuel oil into the environment.
+The four other incidents (classified as 'medium' spills) involved spills of fuel oil and diesel.
+Two of these incidents occurred in North America, one in Asia and one in Africa.

-The total volume of oil lost to the environment from tanker spills in 2021 was approximately 10,000 tonnes, the majority of which was spilt in the one large incident.
-This figure is higher than the previous two years but remains a fraction of the 1.7 billion tonnes1 of oil that is transported by sea each year.
+The total volume of oil lost to the environment from tanker spills in 2022 was approximately 15,000 tonnes.
+Over 14,000 tonnes was spilt in the three large incidents.
+The estimated quantity of oil spilt this year is higher than the previous three years but remains a fraction of the 2.95 billion tonnes1 of oil that is transported by sea each year.

-Despite some annual fluctuations, the number and volume of oil spills from tankers have plummeted since ITOPF's records began half a century ago and are largely stabilising at a low level.
-This reduction has been driven by positive change from the shipping industry, supported by governments, and their ongoing commitment to exploring and investing in ways to improve maritime safety and environmental protection.
+ITOPF has recorded tanker spill statistics over the last 50 years and in this time, despite some annual fluctuations, the number and volume of oil spills from tankers has dropped dramatically.
+These numbers are stabilising at a low level, with the reduction being driven by positive change from the shipping industry, and supported by governments.
+The ongoing commitment to exploring and investing in ways to improve standards is reflected in the trends we see in the spill statistics.